AP Exclusive: Undercover spy exposed in NYC was 1 of many

 “I recognized the individual, down to the accent and the anecdotes,” said the man, who spoke on condition of anonymity for fear of retaliation.

 In court filings, Black Cube has acknowledged dispatching agents to meet with “various individuals” involved in in the private equity firms’ feud.
-But it’s unclear if other investigations firms might also have done work connected to the two companies’ legal battle.
+But it’s unclear if other investigations firms might also have done work connected to the two equity firms’ feud.

 Black Cube did not respond to repeated questions about whether it had ever employed Almog-Assouline.
 The firm previously drew international opprobrium for its unrelated work protecting the reputation of disgraced Hollywood mogul Harvey Weinstein.